 The new Spanish Patents Act 24/2015 (New Patents Act) entered into force on April 1, 2017.
 One of the most significant changes brought by the New Patents Act is related to the procedure for the granting of patents.
-The previous "à la carte" examination procedure (whereby applicants are free to choose whether or not their application should be submitted to substantive examination) will be substituted by the granting procedure involving a prior examination of the merits of the patent.
+The previous "à la carte" examination procedure (whereby applicants are free to choose whether or not their application should be submitted to substantive examination) was substituted by the granting procedure involving a prior examination of the merits of the patent.
 Another important change is in the field of patent litigation.
 In accordance with the New Patents Act, the patent holder will be able to limit the scope of their patents by amending the claims at any time during the life of the patent.
 Finally, among other changes of the New Patents Act are provisions relating to Supplementary Protection Certificates (SPCs), which introduces protective letters and patent specialist judges.

 In addition to the national patent application system, regional registration systems are also available.
 Such systems allow the applicant to obtain protection for the invention in one or more countries; however each country determines whether or not to protect the patent in its territory pursuant to the applicable legislation.
 Since Spain's ratification of the European Patent Convention (EPC) in 1973, Spain may be designated in a European patent application.
 The EPC system allows the registration of a bundle of national patents enforceable in the countries designated by the applicant.